 The Effects of Age

 With the senior years comes a general “slowing down” in pets.
 As their major senses (sight, hearing, taste, touch, and smell) dull, you may find that your pet has a slower response to general external stimuli.
 This loss of sensory perception often is a slow, progressive process, and it may even escape your notice.
-The best remedy for gradual sensory reduction is to keep your pet active-playing and training are excellent ways to keep their senses sharp.
+The best remedy for gradual sensory reduction is to keep your pet active-playing and training to keep their senses sharp.